Halle Berry Shows Off Age-Defying Physique In New Post On Instagram

-Halle Berry served some fitness motivation on her Instagram page on Friday with a new photo where’s she’s wearing some eye-catching workout gear.
+Halle Berry served some fitness motivation on her Instagram page on Friday with a new photo where she’s wearing some eye-catching workout gear.

 “People always ask me about my fitness gear, so I’ve tagged some of my favorite brands in the photo above,” the 52-year-old actress wrote in the caption.
 “It’s so important to find workout clothing that hugs your body and makes you feel????????.
 Supportive, comfortable shoes are a must and ALWAYS wear rash when learning martial arts.
 ENJOY!!”

-Based on the tags on the photo, the white top she’s wearing in the photo is by Aloyoga, the black leggings are from Koral while her sneakers are by Under Armour.
+Based on the tags on the photo, the white top she’s wearing in the photo is by Aloyoga, the black leggings are from Koral, and her sneakers are by Under Armour.

 Her fans expressed appreciation for the photo, complimenting Berry on her fit physique at 52.